brittanystoroz/recroom/docs-guide/07 - Manifest and Permissions.md

 When we're creating an open web app, our most essential file is going to be our `manifest.webapp`.
 This is a required manifest file that you'll want to place in the root folder of your application.

 The concept of a manifest file is common practice, and you may be familiar with it from building other tools or apps for different environments.
-The manifest provides important details about your application (name, description, version, icons, locale strings, etc.) and should be readable by both users and the Firefox Marketplace.
+The manifest provides important details about your application (name, description, version, icons, etc.) and should be readable by both users and the Firefox Marketplace.

 The manifest file is also where you will specify permissions for your application that will allow it to provide advanced functionality, and alert users of what your application needs access to.